Qualytics/userguide/docs/source-datastore/profile.md

 ![starting-threshold](../assets/profile-operations/starting-threshold-light.png#only-light)
 ![starting-threshold](../assets/profile-operations/starting-threshold-dark.png#only-dark)

+### Record Limit

-**3. Record Limit**: Define the maximum number of records to be profiled: This slider allows users to set a limit on the number of records to be profiled per table.
+Define the maximum number of records to be profiled: This slider allows users to set a limit on the number of records to be profiled per table.
 The range can be adjusted from 1 million to all available records.
 This setting helps in controlling the scope of the profiling operation, particularly for large datasets, by capping the number of records to analyze.

 ![record-limit](../assets/profile-operations/record-limit-light.png#only-light)
 ![record-limit](../assets/profile-operations/record-limit-dark.png#only-dark)